M4joux/M4joux/README.md

 ## 👋 About Me

-Hi, I'm **Mohamed** — a curious and driven creator who enjoys learning by building and experimenting with real projects.
+Hi, I'm Mohamed, a curious and driven creator who enjoys learning by building and experimenting with real projects.

-I spend a lot of my time exploring how software systems work, improving my fundamentals, and turning ideas into working prototypes.
-For me, progress comes from consistency, curiosity, and hands-on practice.
+I spend a large part of my time exploring how software systems work, strengthening my fundamentals, and turning ideas into functional prototypes.
+I believe real understanding comes from hands on practice, iteration, and continuous learning.

-I’m not focused on titles or labels — I’m focused on **understanding**, **building**, and **getting better over time**.
+I am not focused on titles or labels.
+My focus is on understanding how things work, building practical systems, and improving steadily over time through consistency and curiosity.

 ---